angelariggs/angelariggs.github.io/_posts/2022-01-18-pitfalls-of-engineering-metrics.md

 Once a team takes the first (significant) steps in the ‘metrics journey’ and starts to collect metrics, it can sometimes simply stay in the “collection stage”.
 As a first step, it is good to start collecting but that is not the destination.
 Using the metrics to help ask questions, to form hypotheses and to help with decision making is the next step.
 It is a difficult step after collection and that’s why some teams don’t progress past it.

 **What are the symptoms?**
-- Lots and lots of metrics dashboards but no further action
+- Lots and lots of metrics dashboards but no further action based on them
-- Absence of periodic view of metrics
+- Absence of periodic review of metrics
 - Metrics that are not referenced in decisions or in plans
 - Not deprecating metrics (see [Pitfall #9](#pitfall-9-not-reviewing-evolving-and-deprecating-metrics))